antonio993/squadron/README.md

 #### Start FE

+Installs the required dependencies

 In the root directory of the project type:

 ```bash
 yarn install
 ```

-Installs the required dependencies
+Runs the app in the development mode:

 ```bash
 yarn start
 ```

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\